AdaCore/spark2014/docs/guidance/main.rst

 Contract Cases
 --------------

+.. index:: Contract case
+.. index:: 'Result attribute (in function postcondition)

-Contract cases allows to easily specify contracts with a set of disjoint and complete cases.
+Contract cases allow specifying contracts easily with a set of disjoint and complete cases.
 Consider the postcondition of a majority voting procedure, which returns the value voted by a majority of voters, if any, and the special value ``None`` otherwise: